x-atlas-consortia/hs-ontology-api/README.md

 To connect your branch of hs-ontology-api to a neo4j instance:
 1. Copy the file file named **app.cfg.example** in the src/hs-ontology-api/instance folder to a file named **app.cfg**.
 2. Add to app.cfg the connection information for the neo4j instance.
-The .gitignore file at the root of this repo excludes the app.cfg file from commits.
+The .gitignore file at the root of this repo will force git to exclude the app.cfg file from commits.

 ### Example neo4j connect string values for app.cfg
 1. If you are working with a local Docker distribution installed via the **run.sh** script from [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j), then